-Alcoholic.
-When you hear that word, what image comes to mind?
+When you hear the word “alcoholic”, what image comes to mind?

-Is it the stumbling homeless guy who smells like pure ethanol begging for change on the corner and sipping something out of a brown, paper bag?
+Is it the stumbling homeless man who smells like ethanol begging for change on the corner and sipping something out of a brown, paper bag?

 Maybe it’s Meg Ryan falling over in her shower because she’s pissy drunk at three o’clock in the afternoon a la When a Man Loves a Woman.

 The word “alcoholic” is loaded.
 It’s heavy.
 Nobody wants it.
 Yet when our drinking becomes problematic and out of control, it’s often the only thing we’re left with.

 But what does it even mean?
 And WHO does it describe?

 What is alcoholism?

 The term du jour is actually alcohol abuse disorder (AUD), but it’s basically the same thing.
 It’s meant to encompass both chronic alcohol abuse and dependence.
 There are 16 million Americans currently battling various stages of AUD and, of course, it doesn’t happen overnight.